deepanshs/mrsimulator/docs/user_guide/spin_system_distributions/czjzek.rst

             \end{array}
             \right.\end{split}

-Because Cartesian grids are more manageable in computation, the above polar piece-wise grid is re-express as the x-y Cartesian grid following,
+Because Cartesian grids are more manageable in computation, the above polar piece-wise grid is re-expressed as the x-y Cartesian grid following,

 .. math::